 While the second half of St. Angela’s life has that other-wordly flavor that I was already familiar with, the fact that she began by living a life that was completely devoid of faith, and yet she still found God and sainthood in the end, is an encouragement to regular folks like me.
 Saints are not born extraordinary.
 They are ordinary people whom God calls to extraordinary things.
 If they answer His call, they are transformed in ways that even they could never have imagined.

 As St. Catherine of Siena said in a letter: “If you are what you should be, you will set all of Italy ablaze!”

 Like St. Angela, St. Elizabeth Ann Seton lived an affluent life in her early years.
 She was born into a wealthy family and enjoyed living in a fine home and attending dances and balls.

 Like St. Angela, Elizabeth experienced the trauma of sudden death when her husband died of tuberculosis, and this opened her up to God calling her to a different way of life.
-She responded to that call and converted to the Catholic faith.
+She responded to that call and converted to the Catholic Church.
 She went on to embrace a life of poverty and struggle, founding a religious order and providing care and education for poor and orphaned children.

 I live an ordinary life too.
 In these two great women saints I find inspiration to take on the ordinary things that God calls me to do today.
 In my few quiet moments of morning prayer, I might not see a vision of St. Francis of Assisi.
 I might never found a religious order or write mystical poetry, but I can seek to know and do God’s will every moment of every day.
 I can allow God to work in my life.
 That is how ordinary people living ordinary lives can become great saints.